 Triggers define what starts the automation, while actions are the events that take place thereafter.
 Filters and rules can be added in between actions so that you redirect specific user who takes specific actions to a different path.

 To start your automation, you should always begin with a trigger element.
 Click on your preferred trigger from the left panel and drop it onto the grid.
 Double click on the trigger to preview the settings and configure any filters you want to set:

 After finishing setting up the Trigger, you can start adding your sequence of actions.
-Ex: add a confirmation email to to be sent out to users who sign up to your specified list.
-You have to click on the Send Email under Actions and and drag it to the right of your Trigger.
+Ex: add a confirmation email to be sent out to users who sign up to your specified list.
+You have to click on the Send Email under Actions and drag it to the right of your Trigger.
 Double click on the Action to select the proper automation message or create a new one.